Royal Decree of Graces of 1815: Royal Decree of Graces

 On 10 August 1815, King Ferdinand VII of Spain approved a real cédula de gracia (royal decree of graces), which granted Puerto Rico the right to have commercial ties with countries which were in good standing with Spain.
 It also granted free land to many settlers, as well as incentives for investing money and providing technology for agricultural development to Spaniards willing to relocate and settle there.

 This was the third royal decree of graces approved by the Spanish Crown to foster economic development in the empire's overseas Latin American possessions.
 King Charles III approved the Royal Decree of Graces of 1777 in regard to the Captaincy General of Venezuela, and the Royal Decree of Graces of 1789, which granted his subjects the right to purchase slaves and to participate in the flourishing transatlantic slave trade.

-Puerto Rico remained largely undeveloped and underpopulated until 1830, when a great number of immigrants, many coming from the Spanish provinces of Catalonia, Majorca, the Canary Islands, and many non-Spanish settlers coming from countries in good standing with Spain, like Austria, Ireland, Portugal, Italy and France, began to arrive in Puerto Rico.
+Puerto Rico remained largely undeveloped and underpopulated until 1830, when a great number of immigrants, many coming from the Spanish provinces of Catalonia, Mallorca, the Canary Islands, and many non-Spanish settlers coming from countries in good standing with Spain, like Austria, Ireland, Portugal, Italy and France, began to arrive in Puerto Rico.
 They gradually contributed developing commercial enterprises in Puerto Rico, mostly based on agricultural produce like sugarcane, coffee, and tobacco plantations, and on the use of African slave labor and free but needy sharecroppers, peons or jornaleros.